pharo-graphics/Bloc/src/Bloc-Infinite.package/BlInfiniteRecycler.class/README.md

 I am item recycler.

 I keep track of items outside of current viewport.
 I use object pool in order to reuse already created objects.
-I am used by infinite elements.
+I am used by infinite element.

 Public API and Key Messages